 What’s San Diego’s achilles heel?
 Lack of housing development and urban intensification.
 Another problem might be politicians trying to suppress growth in this little piece of heaven.
 But San Diego’s smack dab in the middle of everything.
 They’ll be under extreme pressure to stop the resistance and net migration into SD County.

 Political Resistance to Population Growth

-In the face of huge demand, politicians will be under the gun about putting the Kaibosh on SD’s amazing real estate fortune.
+In the face of huge demand, politicians will be under the gun about putting the Kibosh on SD’s amazing real estate fortune.
 This factor will ensure prices will rocket out of control.
 Are local SD County politicians and the California government doing much to grow housing developments inland?
 Will the exodus of illegal Mexicans ease the issue?
 Are illegals buying homes?

 Demand for homes in San Diego County will never subside.
 It is one the best places on earth and prices will stay high.
 For homeowners here, it is on of those infrequent opportunities to cash out and make a killing.
 You only need a dream and somewhere to go.

 Here’s an easy to understand Forecast of San Diego’s real estate future.

 High homes are driven by the California housing shortage crisis.
 Because of that, we’ll see big home prices right through the spring and really heat up in the summer.
-The same outlook applies to Los Angeles, Orange County, San Jose, Sacaramento, Oakland, and the San Francisco Bay Area.
+The same outlook applies to Los Angeles, Orange County, San Jose, Sacramento, Oakland, and the San Francisco Bay Area.

 The 3 Tiered Market in SD

 It’s an excellent opportunity for rental property investors who want to capitalize on the severe housing and rental property shortage.
 Property owners near the I5 with waterfront views in La Jolla, Del Mar, Claremont, Solana Beach, and Encinitas may not have much to be concerned with.

-As long as the Trump ecconomic surge continues, San Diego’s outlook should be bright.
+As long as the Trump economic surge continues, San Diego’s outlook should be bright.